NegaBlitz/UdacityWebOptimization/README.md

 This project is a portfolio that was optimized to run much more smoothly.
 Contained are two main files, the ```index.html``` and ```views/pizza.html``` files.
 Viewing them is as simple as right-clicking and opening them in the browser of your choice.

 ## index.HTML and the Portfolio
-The portfolio has a PSI (Page Speed Insights) score of at least 90 on both Changes include:
+The portfolio has a PSI (Page Speed Insights) score of at least 90 on both mobile and desktop.

+##### Changes include:
 * Inlined CSS and Javascript
 * Optimized images via grunt
 * Minimized Javascript and Minimized HTML